 As Sierra Leone develops its infrastructure, the need for relevant, up-to-date books which support children and adults in reaching their full potential is more acute than ever.
 Poverty levels mean that the majority of people cannot afford books at home.
 Schools, colleges and universities lack books for their students.
-Bookshops are almost non-existent in the country at present.
+Bookshops are almost non-existent.

 The official language of Sierra Leone is English, with Krio (a Creole language derived from English) widely spoken.
 English is also the medium of instruction from the first year of primary school.
 This means that the books in English that we can send for schools, colleges and public and community libraries are especially useful.